MCWertGaming/old-blog-05-2021/content/english/posts/setting-up-step-ca-docker-centos.md

 description = "This post describes the process of installing and testing a local step-ca installation using docker on CentOS 7"
 +++

-In this small blog post, I'll explain how I'm running my personal Certification Authority (CA) at home for securing my local we traffic with automated encryption.
+In this small blog post, I'll explain how I'm running my personal Certification Authority (CA) at home for securing my local web traffic with automated encryption.

 [German version](https://xx) (soon)